hackclub/winter/Aiyush-G.md

 ## Budget

-What materials will you need for your project?
-Where will you get them?
-How much does it cost?
-Please include all materials, including components you already own.
-Make sure to factor in shipping costs and sales tax.

 | Product                                                                     | Supplier / Link                                                                                    | GBP - Unit Cost Ex Vat | USD - Unit Cost Ex Vat | Number | GBP - Unit Cost x Number (incl Vat) | USD - Unit Cost x Number (incl Vat) |
 |-----------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|------------------------|------------------------|--------|-------------------------------------|-------------------------------------|